averbraeck/gscg-design/doc/4-architecture/database-design.md

 ![](diagrams/gscg-database-handler-process.png)

-Additionally, handlers can be restricted from which actors they process messages (e.g., take an order), and for which products they process messages (e.g., take an order):
+Additionally, handlers can be restricted from which actors or actor types they process messages (e.g., take an order), and for which products they process messages (e.g., take an order):

 ![](diagrams/gscg-database-handler-valid.png)

-> [!NOTE]
-> The `handler_valid_actor` now works on the `actor` instance level.
-Maybe the restriction should be defined on the `actor_type` level.
-As an example, a personal customer can typically not buy products from a factory.
-Factory is an `actor_type` with many instances.
-Maybe two restrictions can be added: one for `actor`, and one for `actor_type`.

 ### Transport tables